PROPOSED METHODOLOGY FOR ACCOUNTING REDUCTION IN SEDIMENT RUN-OFF THROUGH GULLY REHABILITATION

-This proposed methodology is closed for public comment.
+This proposed methodology was open for public comment from 15 October 2019 until 14 November 2019.
+Public comments are closed.
 Thank you to everyone who contributed a written submission.
 All your input is extremely valuable.

 We are currently processing all the feedback received during the public consultation and peer review process and will update the website with the results in due course.